theplatapi/ClimateStationVisualizer/README.md

       [x] Update the histogram as time progresses
 11) [] Add a spatial data structure
        [x] Add a spatial hash, and query it with the view frustum.
-       [] Spatial hash
+       [x] Spatial hash
            * https://github.com/timohausmann/quadtree-js/
            [x] Convert cartographic with one decimal place to positive x, y
                * Longitude (x) -180.0 to 180.0. ((x + 180) * 10)
                * Latitude (y) -90.0 to 90.0.    ((y + 90) * 10)
-           [] Fix anti-meridian queries
+           [x] Fix anti-meridian queries
               [x] Handle crossing to left
-              [] Handle crossing to right
+              [x] Handle crossing to right
-       [] Query it as the camera moves
+       [x] Query it as the camera moves
-          [] Don't do it every frame.
-Figure out good move delta to do queries.
+       [x] Use spatial hash for selector
-          [] Initialize delta high so it does initial render [] Use spatial hash for selector
+       [0] Return the whole entity so we can chain a loop together [x] Research if loop chaining is actually faster
 12) [] Find memory leak
         [] Test cesium no additions, running
         [] Test cesium no additions, running at our speed